 Skill Building Classes (Advanced)

-TOEFL PreparationFor more information about the Community ELP Programs offered at Framingham State University, come to an information session or call 508.626.4540 for an appointment with an advisor.
+TOEFL PreparationFor more information about the Community ELP Programs offered at Framingham State University, call 508.626.1510 for an appointment with an advisor.

 Provides opportunity for students to achieve advanced skills in English as they learn strategies for approaching each section of the TOEFL exam.
 Increase knowledge of various test-taking strategies and learn listening, grammar, and reading skills to meet requirements of the Institutional (paper-based exam) TOEFL exam.
 Some skills and strategies for the written essay and speaking sections of the iBT TOEFL are also covered.
 The Institutional TOEFL is administered at the end of each semester.